 These people are God’s created creatures, created in the image of God, even Jesus Christ come for sinners not for the righteous, that is why they should be catered for like any other person in the Diocese.
 The role of the chaplain is a ministry of presence and giving attention to the spiritual dimension.
 Included are times of direct ministry to individuals for assistance through grieving processes and other personal concerns.
 We shall listen to the angry, the frightened, the lonely, the poor and those who are hurting in one way or another.
 It may be a long session or a brief encounter.
 Pastoral counseling will address multiple issues of the inmates and may bring temporary relief.

 A prison chaplain will help tip the scales in a positive direction by simple messages like, God loves you.
 He cares for you and others like those.
 To recognize and to respect each person is essential in chaplaincy ministry.

 Volunteers: The office of chaplaincy will mobilize volunteers, from different Parishes and train them about caring, counseling, and reconciliation.
-Chaplaincy office will benefit from support of lay volunteers.
+The chaplaincy office will benefit from support of lay volunteers.
 They may help in a number of ways.
 For example after training, some will act as pastoral visitors in the wards and others help to bring patients to the services in the chapel.
-They will make follow-up to released ex-prisoners and their families to avoid and fight against stigmatization.
+They will make follow-up visits to released ex-prisoners and their families to avoid and fight against stigmatization.
 Chaplains will welcome the links made by local Parishes.

 Hospitals and prisons chaplaincy team

-The office will develop a team which will volunteer in both prisons and hospital to facilitate in enhancing the Kingdom of God among the prisons and hospitals.
+The office will develop a team which will volunteer in both prisons and hospitals to facilitate in enhancing the Kingdom of God among the prisons and hospitals.
 The chaplain will be the head of the team.

 Christians and community